Las Vegas weddings: Wedding venues

-There are numerous options for wedding ceremonies in Las Vegas.
+There are numerous options for wedding ceremonies in Las Vegas, ranging from large-scale, expensive ceremonies and accompanying receptions to very brief, simple "couple only" events.
 One of the least expensive options, costing under one hundred dollars, is to marry at the Office of Civil Marriages.

 Most weddings performed in Las Vegas may be a civil or religious service depending upon the wedding venue selected.

 Most of the city's major hotels have wedding chapels and many of the local restaurants offer wedding ceremonies.
+The major resorts on the Las Vegas Strip can accommodate very large weddings or smaller, more intimate ceremonies.
 Weddings may also be performed in one of the local churches, synagogues, at one of the many golf courses, or at a free standing wedding chapel.
 Drive-thru weddings are also available.

 Wedding chapels

 The majority of the newer wedding chapels are located on the Las Vegas Strip.
 A local law in the 1970s made it impossible to build a free standing wedding chapel on the Las Vegas Strip.
 The older wedding chapels will be found downtown.

 Themed weddings

 Many chapels also offer themed weddings.
 Common themes include Hawaiian, Fairy Tale, Star Trek, Star Wars, Gothic, Halloween, and weddings with an Elvis impersonator or Michael Jackson impersonator.
 The Tropicana has offered a "rock star" wedding officiated by former Quiet Riot frontman Paul Shortino.